 Marie Lardino, head of Voice Integrative School (VIS), in Toronto, believes students learn best in environments where “belonging and safety are acknowledged, practiced, and celebrated.”
 It may take different forms, but the best schools are those that begin there.
 “It’s that feeling I have when I drop her off in the morning,” says Holly Huehn, whose daughter attends St. John’s Kilmarnock School in Waterloo, Ontario.

 “It’s that caring aspect.
 Not only do the teachers want to challenge the students, they also want to let them explore in different ways.
 They clearly care about the students and the education they’re receiving.”

 It’s important students learn in a supportive and caring environment.
 Schools aim to foster this by promoting mental health and awareness, physical health, and by offering guidance inside and outside the classroom.
-This commitment to care is essential, since learning and development flounder without it.
+This commitment to care is essential, since learning and development founder without it.